About the CDT

-The first year is structured as a standalone course for the UK cohort, where the students will progress through a common academic program in scheduled classes.
-The course includes 3 mandatory taught components, aimed at underpinning the fundamentals in synthetic chemistry, engineering and statistical sciences.
+The first year of the 4-year programme comprises of an MRes in Advanced Molecular Synthesis.
+The first year is structured as a standalone course, where CDT students will progress through a common academic program of lectures and workshops on three core modules aimed at underpinning the fundamentals in synthetic chemistry, engineering and statistical sciences.
 Each student will also undertake a 9-month individual research project in a chosen area.

 A key feature of this CDT is the accessibility of centralised and managed facilities such as ROAR, and the Agilent Advanced Measurement Suite to provide access to a range of automated reactors, ideal for delivering cohort-based practical workshops.
 The workshops will be given by technical experts from the hardware and software suppliers.
 Certificates of attendance will be issued and recorded on the students’ skill training record.